The Infrared Universe: Horizon--Coupled Thermodynamics

+\paragraph{Hot, inefficient assembly.} In practice, systems approaching this self--limiting regime assemble in a ``hot'' and impulsive manner.
+Directional coherence is repeatedly excited by inflows, interactions, or instabilities, but fails to persist long enough to organize deep, stable potential wells.
+Gas is shock--heated, velocity dispersion is high, and star formation proceeds in bursty, feedback--dominated episodes rather than through long--lived, rotation--supported disks.
+The resulting structures are dynamically active but weakly bound.

+\paragraph{Suppression of black--hole sequestration.} Efficient growth of central black holes requires sustained, cold, and coherent inflow over many dynamical times.
+In the self--limiting high--$\sigma$ regime, this condition is generically not met.
+Elevated organized velocities increase angular--momentum barriers, while mass loss and potential shallowing disrupt the long, steady accretion episodes needed for efficient sequestration.
+Even when inflow is intermittently triggered, it is rapidly reheated or expelled before contributing substantially to black--hole growth.

-The net effect is that high $\sigma$ increases the \emph{rate} at which geometric information is exported, but reduces the \emph{efficiency} with which baryonic mass is processed into high--entropy gravitational states.
-Since black holes are the dominant entropy amplifiers per unit energy, this suppression directly reduces the long--time entropy throughput to the horizon.
-In other words, excessively large $\sigma$ produces a universe that is locally ``hot'' (in the sense of violent, high--dispersion assembly) but globally inefficient at entropy amplification and sequestration.
+The net effect is that large $\sigma$ increases the \emph{rate} at which directional information is processed and exported, but reduces the \emph{efficiency} with which baryonic mass is converted into deep gravitational entropy sinks.
+Because black holes dominate entropy amplification per unit energy, this inefficiency directly suppresses long--time entropy throughput to the horizon.

-\paragraph{Interpretation.} This provides a concrete physical mechanism for why very large $\sigma$ is not self--consistent in a nonequilibrium steady state: rapid mixing speeds entropy export only transiently, while simultaneously starving the black--hole channel that supplies the bulk of gravitational entropy.
-The system is therefore driven away from the high--$\sigma$ regime toward the entropy--throughput optimum $\sigma_\ast$.
+\paragraph{Interpretation.} This dynamical constraint provides a concrete reason why very large $\sigma$ is not self--consistent in a nonequilibrium steady state.
+Directional selectivity beyond a certain amplitude over--energizes baryons relative to their binding energy, forcing mass loss, rapid relaxation, and eventual isotropization.
+The universe therefore admits only transient, localized excursions to large $\sigma$, while the global exterior relaxes toward an entropy--throughput optimum $\sigma_\ast$ that balances directional organization against dynamical stability.